Produce 101 Season 1: Where Are They Now?

 Rank 57 – Lim Jungmin

 Jungmin signed with ONO and was in the predebut lineup for Black Mamba.
 She left after participating on MixNine, where she ranked 46th, and is now under J Planet Entertainment.
-She recently changed her name to Lim Taeryoung and will debut sometime soon in J Planet’s upcoming girl group First Love.
+She recently changed her name to Lim Taeryoung and will debut in 2020 with the group LunarSolar.

 Rank 58 – Kim Yeonkyung